StorelStowel/NocturnalOS/README.md

 welcome to my ultrakill rice!

-This is a very very early beta, so for now dont expect too much.
+This is a very very early beta, so dont expect too much.

 for this rice you'll need to install quickshell, fastfetch, the "imgborder" hyprland plugin, and the necessary dependencies.